0racle/p6-wig/README.md

 Rakudo currently has a cache invalidation issue where child classes don't automatically inherit augmented methods from a Parent class (in this case, the Any class).

-Until this is fixed, the work around is is to call '.^compose' on your desired child classes.
+Until this is fixed, the work around is is to call `.^compose` on your desired child classes.
 I haven't called it on _every_ class under Any (there's a lot!), just the ones `grep` is used with commonly.

 If a class hasn't been recomposed and you try to use `where` on it, Rakudo will report the error `Method 'where' not found for invocant of class 'ClassName'`.